qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 form of a 64-bit integer.
 The exit code `0` must be used to indicate a successful execution of the program.
-Exit code `1` can be used to illustrate that a real-time error occurred in the execution of the program dependent upon what features a back-end opts into when supporting an Adaptive Profile program.
+Exit code `1` can be used to illustrate that a real-time error occurred in the execution of the program dependent upon what features a back-end opts into when supporting an adaptive profile program.
 For example, with **Bullet 9/14** classical code may encounter errors like division by zero that can cause an entry-point function to fail.
 In this case, programs must dynamically check failure conditions and return the exit code instead of failing outright.